Pride Veterinary Referrals's home page

 We offer a variety of physiotherapy treatment techniques for cats & dogs

-There are many benefits of Physiotherapy, primarily we aim to reduce pain, promote healing and restore function.
+Physiotherapy carries many benefits, primarily it aims to reduce pain, promote healing, and restore function.

-After a thorough physiotherapeutic assessment of the dog’s musculoskeletal system we formulate a rehabilitation plan of what treatments will be beneficial for this dog, what frequency they will need performing at and what exercises can be performed at home between sessions.
-At every session they will be re-assessed, and the plan altered accordingly.
+After a thorough physiotherapeutic assessment of the patient’s musculoskeletal system, the team formulate a rehabilitation plan of what treatments will be beneficial for the patient, what frequency they will need to be performed at and what exercises can be performed at home between sessions.
+During each session, the patient will be re-assessed, and the plan altered accordingly.

 Manual Therapy